The stats.ComputeStats class

 Single site statistics

-The code in the next example will clear the list of statistics and specify a list more adapted to single-site analysis, and then will analyse the site at position 66:
+The code in the next example will clear the list of statistics and specify a list more adapted to single-site analysis, and then will analyse the site at position 66 (which is the 67th site):

 >>> cs.clear_stats()